wpmetabox/docsv2/docs/extensions/mb-blocks.md

 ![custom Gutenberg block](https://i.imgur.com/fVTmMWi.png)

 The preview of the block is displayed in the main content area while the block configuration is displayed on the right.
 This allows you to edit the block content and live-preview the block in real-time.
-Later, you can also can change where the block settings are displayed (on the sidebar or right in the main content area).
+Later, you can also change where the block settings are displayed (on the sidebar or right in the main content area).

 ## Creating A Gutenberg Block

 (Scroll down to see a video tutorial and the code example).

-Creating a Gutenberg block with MB Blocks is similar to create a normal meta box.
+Creating a Gutenberg block with MB Blocks is similar to creating a normal meta box.
 There are just a few different settings.

 Assuming we're creating a hero area block (like the screenshot above).
 Open your theme's `functions.php` file (or your plugin's PHP file) and add the following code: